 Investing In Innovation & Infrastructure

-Charter has invested nearly $40 billion in infrastructure and technology over the last five years as part of our long-term commitment to expanding broadband access across urban, suburban and rural areas to connect more Americans.
+Charter has invested over $40 billion in infrastructure and technology over the last five years as part of our long-term commitment to expanding broadband access across urban, suburban and rural areas to connect more Americans.

 Supporting America’s Rural Communities

 Charter is committed to supporting America’s rural communities and connecting them with the life-changing possibilities broadband creates.

 Our commitment to build out our network to reach more unserved, including rural, areas will continue in the years ahead.
 By bringing high-speed broadband access to more people, we are empowering them to find the opportunities they need to thrive in the 21st Century, regardless of whether they live in a small town or an urban center.